Public liability cover will cover you against claims from third parties for any property damaged during the course of your work.

 You will often find insurance providers will offer public liability cover as part of a general business insurance package, which may also contain employers liability cover and even ‘office insurance’.

-If you are working through a contractor umbrella company, you will typically be covered by a business insurance policy already, so check with your account manager if you are unsure.
+If you are working via a PAYE umbrella scheme, you will typically be covered by a business insurance policy already, so check with your account manager if you are unsure.

 How can I get a quote?